apache/skywalking/docs/en/guides/README.md

 ### Java Microbenchmark Harness (JMH)
 JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.

-We provide the `microbench` module, which provides `org.apache.skywalking.oap.server.microbench.base.AbstractMicrobenchmark`,

-all JMH tests need to extend this class to make it easier for you to complete JMHTest, you can also choose to customize runtime conditions (Measurement, Fork, Warmup, etc.)
+We have a module called 'microbench' which performs a series of micro-benchmark tests, when you want to write a JMH test, you need to make your JMH test extend the `org.apache.skywalking.oap.server.microbench.base.AbstractMicrobenchmark`, this can make it easier for you to complete JMHTest, you can also choose to customize runtime conditions (Measurement, Fork, Warmup, etc.).

 You can run any of the JMH tests as a normal UT, or you can package it and get all the reported results via `java -jar benchmark.jar`, or get the results of a particular Test via `java -jar /benchmarks.jar exampleClassName`.

-if you want to visualize your results, you can choose '-jar benchmark.jar -rf json' to export the report results in json format, there are many websites that publicly provide report analysis, you can find it yourself.
+If you want to visualize your results, you can choose `java -jar benchmarks.jar -rf json` to export the report results in json format. there are many websites that publicly provide report analysis, you can find it yourself.

-More information about JMH can be found here: [jmh_docs](https://openjdk.java.net/projects/code-tools/jmh/)
+More information about JMH can be found here: [jmh docs](https://openjdk.java.net/projects/code-tools/jmh/).

 ### End to End Tests (E2E)
 Since version 6.3.0, we have introduced more automatic tests to perform software quality assurance.
 E2E is an integral part of it.